-We screen, diagnose, prevent, and treat diseases of the arteries, veins, and lymph vessels—the vascular system.
-Our physicians work with you to help you manage and treat the condition before it has serious consequences.
-Our goal is to improve your health and quality of life.
+Presbyterian Heart and Vascular Care screen, diagnose, prevent, and treat diseases of the arteries, veins, and lymph vessels—the vascular system.
+Our vascular doctors work with you to help manage and treat the condition before it has serious consequences.
+Our goal is to improve your vascular health and quality of life in New Mexico.

-Presbyterian is the best choice when you need treatment for vascular disease.
-We offer treatments that include angioplasty, open surgery and minimally invasive vascular surgery in a patient-centered, compassionate setting.
+Presbyterian is the best choice when you need care for vascular disease.
+We offer vascular treatments that include angioplasty, open surgery and minimally invasive vascular surgery in a patient-centered, compassionate setting.

 Indications for Vascular Referral

 Peripheral Artery Disease

 - Cramping, pain, leg or hip tiredness while walking or climbing stairs